Ribosome-Packet-Processor/Ribosome-P4/README.md

 To modify this behaviour you can:
 1. Modify the sending rules of packets not split: editing the `ingress_control/default_switch.p4` file.
 2. Modify the sending rules of reconstructed packets: editing the `ingress_control/packet_reconstruct.p4` file.

+:warning: If you add a new server, you also have to update the `SERVER_PORT_TO_IDX` dict in the `setup.py` file, specifying which Server IDX should be used to send QP Restore packets towards that server.
+More information about the Server IDX can be found in the [RDMA Server Agent repository](https://github.com/Ribosome-Packet-Processor/Ribosome-RDMA-Server-Agent).

 ### Specify traffic classes to not split
 You can add entries to the `blacklist` table to disable payload splitting on specific traffic classes.